Morgan Motor Company: Suspension

 H.F.S.
 Morgan's 1909 runabout used sliding pillar suspension, an independent front suspension system with each front wheel mounted on a stub axle able to slide up and down a fixed pillar that also acts as the kingpin and supported by a spring and external shock absorber (damper).
 One advantage is reduced unsprung weight, theoretically allowing the tyre and wheel to better respond to road surface irregularities.
 The Morgan system is described as an 'inverted' sliding pillar, as the pillar is fixed and the hub carrier slides over it.
 Earlier systems had the wheel carried on the pillar, sliding through a bush on the axle.

 Morgan used developments of this suspension system throughout its existence, and it is still used on Morgan's "classic" line, although not on the Aero 8 or its derivatives.
 It has been cancelled, along with all the Morgan Classic line, in 2019.
-However, some "classics", shipped in parts to avoid the need for normal compliancy, will be shipped to the USA, and assembled there for an indefinite period.
+However, some "classics", shipped in parts to avoid the need for normal compliancy, will be shipped to the US, and assembled there for an indefinite period.